 Toronto is a city full of life, love, and excitement.
 Here are a few unique things to do in this urban dwelling!

 Toronto was recently ranked by National Geographic Traveler Magazine as a must-see destination.
 It isn’t really much of a surprise.
-Consider the beautiful architecture and grand scenery, Toronto is definitely worth a visit for anyone looking to explore the Great White North.
+Unlike many urban spaces, there are plenty of unique things to do in Toronto, a city with beautiful architecture and grand scenery.

 The city’s sometimes glamorous, sometimes casual setting can be appealing to a range of people.